GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 ## Closed source LLM with enterprise's data embeddings

 <!-- image -->
-**Image Description:** The image is a flowchart that describes the LLM Inference process.
-The flowchart is divided into two main sections: "Embedding Model" and "Semantic Search".
+**AI-Generated Image Description:** The image is a flowchart titled "LMM Inference" which is part of a larger flowchart titled "Embedding Model".
+The flowchart is divided into two main sections: "LMM Language" and "Embedding Model".

-### Embedding Model

-#### Step 1:
-- **Embedding Model**:
+**LMM Language**
+- This section is connected to the Embedding Model.
+- In this section, the user is connected to the Embedding Model.
-  - The first step is to use Vector DB based on the Entity's Knowledge Base (EB) to understand the query.
+- The user is connected to the Embedding Model through a "Natural Language" query.
-  - The EB is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 2:
-- **Embedding Model**:
-  - The second step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "LMM Response" query.
-  - The Embedding Model is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 3:
-- **Embedding Model**:
+- The user is connected to the Embedding Model through a "Advanced Prompt" by data type.
-  - The third step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "Nearest Chunks" query.
-  - The Embedding Model is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 4:
-- **Embedding Model**:
-  - The fourth step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "Live Data" query.
-  - The Embedding Model is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 5:
-- **Embedding Model**:
+**Embedding Model**
+- This section is connected to the Embedding Model.
+- In this section, the user is connected to the Embedding Model.
-  - The fifth step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "LMM Response" query.
-  - The Embedding Model is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 6:
-- **Embedding Model**:
-  - The sixth step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "LMM Response" query.
-  - The Embedding Model is used to understand the query and the Entity's Knowledge Base (EB) is used to understand the query and the Entity's Knowledge Base (EB).

-#### Step 7:
-- **Embedding Model**:
+- The user is connected to the Embedding Model through a "Advanced Prompt" by data type.
-  - The seventh step is to use the Embedding Model to understand the query.
+- The user is connected to the Embedding Model through a "Nearest Chunks" query.
-  - The Embedding Model
+- The user is connected to the Embedding Model through a "Live Data" query.

+**Link to Semantic Search**
+- This section is connected to the Semantic Search.
+- In this section, the user is connected to the Semantic Search.
+- The user is connected to the Semantic Search through a "Advanced Prompt" by data type.
+- The user is connected to the Semantic Search through a "Nearest Chunks" query.
+- The user is connected to the Semantic Search through a "Live Data" query.

+**Link to Live Data from Enterprise Applications**
+- This section is connected to the Live Data from Enterprise Applications.
+- In this section, the user is connected to the Live Data from Enterprise Applications.
+- The user is connected to the Live Data from Enterprise Applications through a "Live Data from Applications" query.

+**Link to External Data**
+- This section is connected to the External
 <!-- end image description -->